lquatrin/i3d21/assignment_1.md

   <em>Fig. 1: Batch of 32 digits.</em>
 </p>

-Through the **torch.bincount** function, it is also possible to check how balanced a batch is:
+Using the **torch.bincount** method, it is possible to see if a batch is balanced:

 ```python
 print("Batch bincount:", torch.bincount(labels))